GradedJestRisk/refactoring-test/README.md

 # Repository building
 It will follow these steps:
-* port procedural C# codebase from book to a [procedural JS](../master/src/procedural/javascript)
+* port procedural C# codebase from the book to a [procedural JS](../master/src/procedural/javascript)
 * write [characterization test](../master/test/characterization)
 * write [pg-pl-sql port](../master/src/procedural/pg-pl-sql), using characterization test
-* port OOP hexagonal C# codebase from book to [JS OOP hexagonal](../master/src/object-oriented/hexagonal-event/code/)
+* port OOP hexagonal C# codebase from the book to [JS OOP hexagonal](../master/src/object-oriented/hexagonal-event/code/)
 * write test for OOP hexagonal with best practice from book
 * write test for OOP hexagonal with anti-patterns (eg. unit-testing everything, using mocks)
-* compare costs and benefits of each solutions
+* compare costs and benefits of each solution

 # Install
 You'll need:
 * node and npm
-* a running posgresql instance, with  (for full experience, add [http extension](https://github.com/pramsey/pgsql-http))
+* a running postgresql instance, with  (for full experience, add [http extension](https://github.com/pramsey/pgsql-http))

 ## Steps
 * get the source: